-How to Support The LGBTQ Community in Boston During Pride
+How to Support Boston’s Queer Community During Pride Month

-Far and away, the greatest thing you can do this month is donate to local and statewide LGBTQ nonprofits.
-And protecting the rights, safety, and dignity of queer people of color is our highest calling right now.
+Every year, the best thing you can do to honor Pride month is donate to local and statewide LGBTQ+ nonprofits.
+And protecting the rights, safety, and dignity of queer people of color should continue to be our highest calling.
 The Lesbians of Color Symposium Collective offers services and programming to empower LBTQ+ women and non-binary people of color.
-The Theatre Offensive offers a liberating art experience for trans people of color.
+The Theatre Offensive offers a liberating art experience for trans folks of color.
 And Black and Pink Boston’s aim is to do the work to dismantle the criminal punishment system, with the particular mission of freeing “LGBTQIA2S+ people/people living with HIV/AIDS who are affected by that system.”

-The Massachusetts Transgender Political Coalition is doing tremendous work around gender conforming care during Covid-19, as is the Trans ID Project.
-Local groups like Fenway Health, AIDS Action, and GLAD have been fighting the good queer fight for a good long time; BAGLY has been doing the same for queer youth (and be sure to check out the limited-edition Pride T-shirts from 195essential since 30 percent of proceeds go to BAGLY).
-On the flip side, you can donate to LGBTQ Senior Housing, a nonprofit working to build Boston’s first housing complex for low-income LGBTQ seniors.
+The Massachusetts Transgender Political Coalition is doing tremendous work around gender-confirming care during COVID-19, as is the Trans ID Project.
+Local groups like Fenway Health, AIDS Action, and GLAD have been fighting the good queer fight for a good long time; BAGLY has been doing the same for queer youth (and be sure to check out the limited-edition Pride T-shirts from 195essential since 30 percent of proceeds go right to BAGLY).
+And last but certainly not least, you can donate to LGBTQ Senior Housing, a nonprofit working to build Boston’s first housing complex for low-income LGBTQ+ seniors.